Sunken cheeks – HIV?

 Eating disorders or insufficient calorie consumption can also result in extreme thinness.
 Another possible cause is gastroenteritis (more commonly referred to as "stomach flu"), which can cause vomiting and diarrhea.
 If left untreated, gastroenteritis can cause severe dehydration, a symptom of which is sunken cheeks or eyes.
 Hopefully your date did not have this while he was out with you!

 So, all things said, there are many possible causes of sunken cheeks.
 While it may indeed have been associated with HIV infection, it could also be related to eating issues, untreated gastroenteritis, or other medical causes.
-However, it is best not to jump to conclusions…some people are just thin!
+However, it's best not to jump to conclusions… some people are just thin!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?